bytearcher/gaze-run-interrupt/README.md

 ## Updating newest template to your existing project

-You should have `typescript-project-template` remote in your repository.
-If not, then add it with

-    git remote add typescript-project-template https://github.com/bytearcher/typescript-project-template

-Then fetch and merge the latest version
+To incorporate latest changes in TypeScript Project Template into your own project, do a `git pull` as follows

-    git pull typescript-project-template master
+    git pull --log https://github.com/bytearcher/typescript-project-template master

 # Questions